We have an amazing range of courses and a choice of how you study

 This exciting and innovative course is designed to ensure that as a nursing professional you are well placed to deal with the globalised challenges arising in current and future practice.
 These include changes in population and demographic trends, shifts in patterns of health/illness and well-being, and political, professional and organisational working cultures.
 Currently specialist fields exist within learning disabilities, mental health and adult nursing.

 The course adopts an evidence-informed nursing approach by reviewing, synthesising and incorporating contemporary professional and political drivers to ensure that the profession remains dynamic, proactive and responsive in delivering safe, confident, competent and compassionate quality care and excellence in nursing practice.
-This course offers experienced nurses the opportunity to develop their personal and professional autonomy within their areas of practice.
+This course offers you the opportunity to develop your personal and professional autonomy within your areas of practice.

 The course develops: